When you find a pair of good running leggings, hold onto them! It took me a good few years to find the some of the best running leggings for women.

 These are my best all round running leggings (as reviewed above), but they are also great at staying put because they have the high rise and drawstring.

-They improve your circulation and reduce muscle vibrations.
+These compression running leggings from Under Armour squeeze your legs in all the right places.
+They also improve your circulation and reduce muscle vibrations.

 You don’t want your phone or keys jiggling around whilst you run as this can be distracting and uncomfortable.